john-cd/rust_howto/bk/src/categories/mathematics/trigonometry.md

 [![std][c~std~docs~badge]][c~std~docs]{{hi:std}} [![cat~science][cat~science~badge]][cat~science]{{hi:Trigonometry}}

-Calculates the length of the hypotenuse of a right-angle triangle with an angle of 2 radians and opposite side length of 80.
+The following calculates the length of the hypotenuse of a right-angle triangle with an angle of 2 radians and opposite side length of 80:

 ```rust,editable
 {{#include ../../../crates/cats/mathematics/examples/trigonometry/side_length.rs:example}}